Yadnesh-Ranshevare/DSA/Queue/Readme.md

 4. update the front pointer and return the stored value

 **special condition**\
-when you first time add the vale both rear and front is set to 0( **the only point where front and rear becomes equal** ) there in this case while performing the remove updating the only  rear is not enough therefor we need to update the front as well
+when you first time add the vale both rear and front is set to 0( **the only point where front and rear becomes equal** ) therefor in this case while performing the remove updating the only  rear is not enough therefor we need to update the front as well
 ```
 [ 1 |  |  |  |  ]
   ^